 1. Use a Standing Desk

 The standing desk is a fairly new work trend that’s rapidly gaining momentum in the workplace as an alternative to sitting.
-Many studies show that by standing at work, you can avoid some of the risks associated with sitting.
+Many studies show that by alternating between sitting and standing, you may be able to avoid some of the health risks associated with sitting all day.
 Some of the benefits include blood circulation improvement, released muscle tension, and improved focus at work.
 If you’re willing to try standing desks at work, here’s an easy way to make your own standing desk.

 2. Focus on Your Posture